 Either way, it will be the first Final Fantasy game set in the fictional world of Valisthea, though the series hallmarks such as warring factions, summonable monsters, and giant swords are all returning.

 Marvel’s Spider-Man 2 – 2023

-That said, we have a reveal trailer that Sony showed off at a showcase in September 2021, and it gives us a a few hints.
+That said, we have a reveal trailer that Sony showed off at a showcase in September 2021, and it gives us a few hints.
 Firstly, it appears both Peter and Miles will be playable characters, and that series antagonist Venom will also appear.
-Secondly, the graphics look absolutely incredible in the most next-gen way possible.
+Secondly, the graphics look incredible in the most next-gen way possible.

 Star Wars: Knights of the Old Republic (remake) – TBA

 The original Star Wars: Knights of the Old Republic is perhaps the most acclaimed Star Wars video game of all time.
-Combing the rich storytelling of classic Bioware RPGs with George Lucas’s deep world lore is a match made in… a galaxy far, far away.
+Combing the rich storytelling of classic Bioware RPGs with George Lucas’s profound world lore is a match made in… a galaxy far, far away.